 Skip To Main Content

-COLUMVI safety profile1
+COLUMVI® safety profile1

-Select adverse reactions (≥10%) in patients with relapsed or refractory LBCL who received COLUMVI in study NP30179
+Select adverse reactions (≥10%) in patients with R/R LBCL who received COLUMVI (N=145)

-All Grades (%) Grade 3 to 4 (%)
+Adverse Reactions All Grades (%) Grade 3 or 4 (%)

 Immune system disorders

-Cytokine release syndrome
+Cytokine release syndrome 70 4.1

 Musculoskeletal and connective tissue disorders

-Musculoskeletal pain*
+Musculoskeletal pain* 21 2.1

 General disorders

-Fatigue
+Fatigue 20 1.4

-Pyrexia
+Pyrexia 16 0

-Edema
+Edema 10 0

 Skin and subcutaneous tissue disorders

-20 1.4
+Rash§ 20 1.4

 Gastrointestinal disorders

-Constipation
+Constipation 14 0

-Diarrhea
+Diarrhea 14 0

-Nausea
+Nausea 10 0

 Neoplasms

-Tumor flare
+Tumor flare 12 2.8

 Neurologic disorders

-10 0
+Headache 10 0

 The table includes a combination of grouped and ungrouped terms.
-Adverse reactions were graded using NCI CTCAE version 4.03, with the exception of CRS, which was graded per ASTCT consensus criteria in most cases.
+Adverse reactions were graded using NCI CTCAE version 4.03,

 *Includes musculoskeletal pain, back pain, bone pain, flank pain, myalgia, neck pain, and pain in extremity.